Elementary School Teachers, Except Special Education - 25-2021.00

 • Confer with other staff members to plan and schedule lessons promoting learning, following approved curricula.

-• Confer with parents or guardians, teachers, counselors, and administrators in order to resolve students' behavioral and academic problems.
+• Confer with parents or guardians, teachers, counselors, and administrators to resolve students' behavioral and academic problems.

 • Enforce administration policies and rules governing students.

-• Guide and counsel students with adjustment and/or academic problems, or special academic interests.
+• Guide and counsel students with adjustment or academic problems or with special academic interests.

-• Instruct students individually and in groups, using various teaching methods such as lectures, discussions, and demonstrations.
+• Instruct students individually and in groups, using teaching methods such as lectures, discussions, and demonstrations.

 • Maintain accurate and complete student records as required by laws, district policies, and administrative regulations.